Angleito/angel-s_nixflake/README.md

-# Angel's Nix Darwin Configuration
+# Angel's Nix Darwin Configuration with Claude Code

-A complete macOS system configuration using Nix Darwin and Home Manager.
-This setup allows you to automatically install and configure your entire development environment with a single command.
+A complete macOS system configuration using Nix Darwin and Home Manager with **comprehensive Claude Code integration**.
+This setup allows you to automatically install and configure your entire development environment, including a fully configured Claude Code environment with custom commands and MCP servers, with a single command.

 ## Privacy Safeguards